- 1 Purpose

 - clearly demonstrated career path opportunities where duties and responsibilities increase in complexity and depth in line with the needs of the organisational area and are consistent with the classification standards of the next level;

 - relativity issues with other positions in the work area and across the University as appropriate.

 Movement to a higher level is not automatic and can only occur if all the following criteria for advancement to the next classification level are met:

 - the Employee has performed competently as determined by the performance management process;

-- the Supervisor assesses the Employee through the Enrich performance management process and confirms the Employee demonstrates the increased knowledge, skills and experience to meet the requirements for the next level.
+- the Supervisor assesses the Employee through the annual performance planning and review process and confirms the Employee demonstrates the increased knowledge, skills and experience to meet the requirements for the next level.